kbhatnagar97/Revival/DATABASE_SCHEMA.md

 interface HabitEntryData {
   habitId: string; // Reference to habit document - used for joining habit metadata
+  habitName: string; // Reference to habit document for readibility
   count: number; // Number of completions for this day - displayed in UI counters
   completed: boolean; // Whether goal was met (count >= goalAtTime) - used for streak calculation
   goalAtTime: number; // Goal when entry was created - preserves historical accuracy for analytics